Finite volume element method for Landau-Lifshitz equation: Auxiliary lemmas and error estimates

+Let $l \to \infty$, and the first and third components of the above equations vanish, while the second terms remain bounded.
+We therefore reach

+At last, divide the whole interval $[0,T]$ into $N = T/\tau$ subintervals with step length $\tau$.
+On each subinterval, the initial error is at most $O(h^2)$ in $\bmf{L}^2$ and $O(h)$ in $\bmf{H}^1$ with a uniform constant $C$.
+By mathematical induction, the error estimates hold true on the entire interval $[0,T]$, which completes the proof. \end{proof}

-\begin{remark} In practice, we often consider the system with Dirichlet boundary condition $\bmf{m}|_{\partial\Omega} = \bmf{g}$ ($|\bmf{g}| = 1$ in a point-wise sense).
-Although the homogeneous Dirichlet boundary condition is adopted in the above, the convergence analysis can be extended to nonhomogeneous boundary conditions $\tilde{\bmf{m}}|_{\partial\Omega} = \bmf{g}$.
-And we shall obtain the same error estimates. \end{remark}
+\begin{remark} In many applications, the nonhomogeneous Dirichlet boundary condition $\bmf{m}|_{\partial\Omega} = \bmf{g}$, where $|\bmf{g}| = 1$ in a point-wise sense, is considered.
+We emphasize that in this work, the error analysis is conducted for the LL equation and the auxiliary problem introduced with the homogeneous boundary condition.
+Nevertheless, this analysis can be extended to the nonhomogeneous case, where the boundary condition is given by the function $\bmf{m}|_{\partial\Omega} = \bmf{g}$, provided that $\bmf{g}$ has sufficient regularity. \end{remark}

+At the end of the error estimate, we remark that the model considered in the above sections is a degenerate form of the full LL equation, since only the exchange field is included in the effective field, and the length constraint is omitted as well.
+Meanwhile, when the nonlinear problem is analyzed, a fixed-point iteration is introduced, in which the time derivative is discretized using a linearized implicit Euler method in the iteration.
+Hence, the analysis in this work can also be extended to the fully discretized form.

+Next, we consider the energy law based on the FVEM discretization.
+Since the continuous energy law does not hold for the degenerate equation, we will consider the full LL equation in the sequel.